dials/kb/collections/_howtos/fixing_bugs.md

     assert max(ids) + 1 == len(expt)
 ```

+In future the

+    tmpdir

+fixture will be replaced with

+    tmp_path

+so it's worth checking recently added tests for the best syntax to
+use.

 ## Finishing Up

 Last but not least a news fragment was added so when the change set is merged we have a record of what changed for the release notes - this is necessarily brief, but may be useful for an end-user to see that a bug they reported has been fixed: